 I have long struggled to get into bed before midnight.
 However sleepy I feel, all the thoughts in my mind gather together late at night and decide this is the time to start dancing an enthusiastic conga.
 Don’t even mention chamomile tea, warm baths or soothing music – my brain stubbornly ignores these paltry pleas to wind down, laughing in the face of essential oils and meditation.
 I also rather enjoy staying up late, as I get most of my good writing done in the early hours, powered along by the hits of Dire Straits.
 My neighbours hate me and I make a terrible breakfast companion, but you can’t have everything.
 At least the 24-hour corner shop enjoys my round-the-clock custom.

-Since restaurants, pubs and bars have been ordered to close at 10pm, however, I have noticed a strange, almost imperceptible shift: I am not opposed to the idea of adopting a Kimmy K-style early bedtime.
+Since lockdowns became commonplace, however, I have noticed a strange, almost imperceptible shift: I am not opposed to the idea of adopting a Kimmy K-style early bedtime.
 In fact, I’m rather tempted.
-Last week, I went out for dinner twice: the first night, I hopped straight into bed as soon as I came home.
+Last week, I drifted off in two distinctive ways: the first night, I hopped straight into bed as soon as I came home.
 The second, I fiddled around in my flat, half-working, half-watching Friends, for a good two hours.
 It may not come as a shock that I felt decidedly better the former morning.
 In fact, I have a sneaking suspicion that I may actually even start to enjoy this new routine.

 Culturally, there is an ingrained sense that early birds have the edge on night owls, no matter how hard the latter work when the former are happily snoozing.
 The common refrain is that those who wake up early are more successful (I have always obstinately pointed out that this is based on nothing more than a handful of morning workout-obsessed celebrities who live in LA, where the climate makes it impossible to do anything past midday anyway).